ghga-de/ghga-datasteward-kit/README.md

 - Path to a local directory that can be used for temporary output files
 - Path to a local directory for actual output

-Please adapt the example_data/template.upload.yaml, rename it to .upload.yaml and move it next to the s3_upload.py script.
+Please adapt the example_data/template.upload.yaml, rename it to .upload.yaml and move it next to the s3_upload.py script in your current working directory or place it in your home directory.
 In addition to these general configuration options, each invocation of this script needs 2 additional arguments in the following order:
 1. The path to the file on the local file system
 2. A human readable alias for the file (choose a unique one)